Apozzi/Harima/README.md

 # hs-arima

-`hs-arima` is a Haskell library designed for time series analysis and forecasting using the ARIMA (AutoRegressive Integrated Moving Average) model.
-This library provides a comprehensive and efficient implementation of ARIMA, allowing users to model and predict time series data with ease.
+`hs-arima` is a Haskell library designed for time series analysis and forecasting using the ARIMA (AutoRegressive Integrated Moving Average) model for Haskell.

 ## Features